 As President Trump first took office America was facing an historically stagnant economy.
 It was the first time in the history of America that the economy did not grow by more than 3% in any year of a sitting President (Obama).
 In fact it had been 10 years since the economy grew by at least 3%.
 Average growth under Obama of 2.1% is the fourth lowest in history.
 The historically slow economy was stifled by President Obama's federal regulations that topped over $100 billion annually.
 President Trump had promised to end the massive federal regulations and restrictions on American businesses and individuals.

-1/30/17: President Donald Trump signed an executive order on seeks to dramatically pare back federal regulations by requiring agencies to cut two existing regulations for every new rule introduced.
+1/30/17: President Donald Trump signed an executive order to dramatically pare back federal regulations by requiring agencies to cut two existing regulations for every new rule introduced.
 An order instructing agencies that whenever they introduce a regulation, they must first abolish two others.
 "This will be the biggest such act that our country has ever seen.
 There will be regulation, there will be control, but it will be normalized control," Trump states.
 We agree with the President here.
 Yes America needs regulations to keep corporations in check but not to the extent where it had decimated small businesses across the country resulting in the historically bad economy.

 3/10/17: U.S. overall construction sector saw largest gain in 10 years.

 3/14/17: Optimism among U.S. CEOs shows biggest increase since 2009

 3/15/17: Home builder confidence is highest level in 12 years.